libmapper/webmapper/README.md

 * Shortcut: `Command-2`
 * Status: **stable**

-The primary view used in our mapping GUIs is based on the common structure of diagrams used to describe DMI mapping in the literature – a bipartite graph representation of the maps, in which sources of data appear on the left-hand side of the visualization and destinations or sinks for data appear on the right.
+The primary view used in our mapping GUIs is based on the common structure of diagrams used to describe DMI mapping in the literature – a bipartite graph representation of the maps, in which sources of data appear on the left-hand side of the visualization and destinations (or "sinks") for data appear on the right.

 <img width="60%" style="display:block;margin-left:auto;margin-right:auto;padding:0px" src="./doc/screenshots/list.png">

+#### View-specific interactions

+The lists of source and destination signals are arranged hierarchically.
+Groups of signals can be collapsed by clicking on the parent node, potentially making the list easier to navigate.

 ### <img style="padding:0px;vertical-align:middle" src="./images/grid_icon_black.png" width="25px"> Grid view